RameshRamavath/boot-starter-project/src/main/java/com/spring/boot/service/theory/DependencyInjection.md

         So we have -- Dependency Injection Containers [Spring Containers]

-        -- these containers will be creating those objects and Inject into our application class
+ **Spring containers will be creating all objects and Inject into our application class**

         Where to mention and how to say to inject --> we need to do some config's here